CoreyShupe/Basic/_generator/readme.template.md

 <br />
 This was made as a guide for many languages on compilation, building, syntax, and installation.

+## Contributing
+If you'd like to contribute please read through our [contributing guide](.github/CONTRIBUTING.md)

 ## Current Languages
 {languages}